-If a student plans on dropping courses after the loan has been processed, he or she should contact Central Financial Aid before making any final decision or submitting paperwork.
+If a student plans on dropping courses after the loan has been processed, he or she should contact Student Financial Aid before making any final decision or submitting paperwork.
 Your counselor will review with you how dropping courses will affect your loan eligibility.

 The total loan amount a student is eligible for is based on the following formula:

 Cost of Attendance (COA) – Aid (scholarships, etc.) = Total Loan Eligibility

 The following formula determines a student’s eligibility for a Parent PLUS Loan:

 COA – Expected Family Contribution (EFC) – Aid – Stafford Loans = Parent PLUS Loan Eligibility.

 Applying for Aid